ThorstenBrach/SRCI/README.md

 and also not yet tested against an SRCI interpreter (Robot)

 # Softare delivery:
-The software is delived as a not compiled library (visible source code) usable for Codesys and TwinCat.
+The software is delivered as a not compiled library (visible source code) usable for Codesys and TwinCat.
 And in addition also availabel as PLCopen XML, which can be imported in different PLC IDE.

 # Disclaimer and Delimitation